andrewsb8/PLT-PLL-WinProbability/Win-Probability-Model/README.md

 - Generate weekly aggregate and average stats (e.g. Aggregates in Week 2 only consider Week 1 and aggregates in week 8 considered weeks 1 through 7.).
 Seasons were considered separately.
 - The logistic regression model was trained against this aggregate data with the following logic.
 The difference between teams' aggregate stats may be good predictors of future performance.
 By using the difference, you could extrapolate this logic to in-game situations.
 For example, a team who scores six more goals on average than their opponent leading up to the matchup is more likely to win the upcoming game.
 Similarly, a team ahead by 6 goals within a game is the more likely team to win.
 The key was utilizing the **difference** between the teams' stats to determine an advantage or win probability.
 - Box scores were recorded manually during games, due to lack of a live data feed, and win probabilities were calculated using the trained model periodically and then uploaded to the ProLacrosseTalk website as a plot.

+## Limitations

+The largest limitation of this model, besides data availability, was it's lack of consideration of time left in the game, so the x axis of the win probability plots may seem not correct or inconsistent between games.
+I was working on ways to include this as a scaling factor to the win probability that would boost the win probability for goal leads late in the game.
+However, it went untested and it was empirical at best rather than systematically included in the model generation, which was unfavorable from a methodology standpoint.

+## Example

 Here is the box score and the final win probability plots generated with this method: